National Assembly (Bahrain)

-The National Assembly (المجلس الوطني البحريني) is the legislative body of Bahrain.
-Parliament is bicameral, consisting of the 40 elected members of the Council of Representatives (the lower house) and the 40 royally-appointed members of the Consultative Council (the upper house).
+The National Assembly (المجلس الوطني البحريني) is the bicameral legislative body of Bahrain.
+It consists of the 40 elected members of the Council of Representatives (the lower house) and the 40 royally-appointed members of the Consultative Council (the upper house).
 The joint session of the National Assembly is chaired by the Speaker of the Council of Representatives, or by the Speaker of the Consultative Council if the former is absent.

 Latest election

 National Assembly under the 1973 constitution

 Under the 1973 Constitution (Article 43), the National Assembly was a single chamber parliament consisting of forty members elected by "universal suffrage".
 However, the then Amir, Shaikh Isa ibn Salman Al Khalifah decreed that women would not be considered as "universal suffrage" and were not allowed to vote in the 1973 parliamentary elections.

 History of the National Assembly of Bahrain

 The first ever National Assembly in Bahrain was elected in 1973 under the statutes of the first constitution which was promulgated of that same year.
 In 1975, the Assembly was dissolved by the then Emir Shaikh Isa ibn Salman al-Khalifa because it refused to pass the government sponsored State Security Law of 1974.
 The Emir subsequently did not allow the Assembly to meet again or hold elections during his lifetime.